Any suggestions for what to do if my child is having difficulty wearing a mask?

 - Allow your child to pick out their own mask!
 You may have to experiment with different fabrics and colors to find one that works best for your child.

 What is the best way to explain to my child why we they need to wear a mask?

-Contributions to this series were made by Dr. Laurie Stephens, Director of Program Development at The Help Group.
+Contributions to this series were made by Dr. Laurie Stephens, Senior Director of Autism Programs at The Help Group.